Vickery, Ohio

-Vickery is an unincorporated community and census-designated places in western Townsend Township, Sandusky County, Ohio, United States.
+Vickery is an unincorporated community and a census-designated place in western Townsend Township, Sandusky County, Ohio, United States.
 It has a post office with the ZIP code 43464 and a volunteer fire department called Townsend Township FD.
+The population of the CDP was 101 at the 2020 census.

 History

 Vickery was platted in 1881 by Robert Vickery, and named for him.
 A post office has been in operation at Vickery since 1881.